Review authors and editorial deadlines for the CMED group are as follows:

 Time from published protocol to final review draft

-Important: review authors will have to continuously apply a MEDLINE email alert service established by the CMED group to identify newly published studies using the same search strategy as described for MEDLINE.
-After supplying the final review draft for editorial approval, the CMED Group will perform a complete updated search on all databases available at the editorial office and will send the results to the review authors.
+Important: at the time of publication of the review the date of last search must not be older than 12 months.
+Therefore, review authors will have to continuously make use of a MEDLINE email alert service established by the CMED group to identify new published studies using the same search strategy as described for MEDLINE.
+After submitting the final review draft for editorial approval, the CMED Group will perform a complete updated search on all databases available at the editorial office and will send the results to the review authors.
 Should review authors identify new studies for inclusion, they will have to evaluate these, incorporate the findings into their review, and resubmit another review draft.

 Time from published review to update